-AASB 101.54(m) Treasury Mandates 2018 \$'000 2017 \$'000 Bank overdraft Treasury advances repayable TCorp borrowings Other loans and deposits Finance leases (see Note 27) [Specify other major categories] AASB 7.14 AASB 116.74(a) [Disclose the carrying amount/fair value of any assets collateral for liabilities and the related existence and a title] mounts of restric tions on AASB 7.31-42 Details regarding liquidity risk and market risk, includir above borrowings are disclosed in Note 34. ng a maturity ana lysis of the Recognition and measurement AASB 139.9 AASB 139.43 AASB 139.47 AASB 139.56 Borrowings classified as financial liabilities at amortise measured at fair value, net of directly attributable trans subsequently measured at amortised cost using the el Gains and losses are recognised in net result when th derecognised as well as through the amortisation proc saction costs.
-Th ffective interest n e liabilities are ese are Finance lease liabilities are determined in accordance [Include below if relevant] with AASB 117.
-Financial liabilities at fair value through profit or lo oss AASB 139.9 Financial liabilities at fair value through profit or loss in held-for-trading such as [include relevant categories] a designated upon initial recognition as at fair value thro [include relevant categories e.g. TCorp borrowings]. and financial liab ilities AASB 139.47(a) Financial liabilities are classified as held-for-trading if a purpose of repurchasing in the near term.
-Gains or los • AASB 139.55(a) trading are recognised in the net result.
-Financial liabilities at fair value through profit or loss a any gains or losses arising on remeasurement recogn · · · · · · · · · · · · · · · · · · ·
+AASB 101.54(m) Treasury Mandates 2018 \$'000 2017 \$'000 Bank overdraft Treasury advances repayable TCorp borrowings Other loans and deposits Finance leases (see Note 27) [Specify other major categories] AASB 7.14 AASB 116.74(a) [Disclose the carrying amount/fair value of any assets pledge collateral for liabilities and the related existence and amounts title] AASB 7.31-42 Details regarding liquidity risk and market risk, including a ma above borrowings are disclosed in Note 34. aturity analysis s of the Recognition and measurement AASB 139.9 AASB 139.43 AASB 139.47 AASB 139.56 Borrowings classified as financial liabilities at amortised cost measured at fair value, net of directly attributable transaction subsequently measured at amortised cost using the effective Gains and losses are recognised in net result when the liabilit derecognised as well as through the amortisation process. costs.
+These interest meth 0 Finance lease liabilities are determined in accordance with A [Include below if relevant] ASB 117.
+Financial liabilities at fair value through profit or loss AASB 139.9 Financial liabilities at fair value through profit or loss include f held-for-trading such as [include relevant categories] and fina designated upon initial recognition as at fair value through pro [include relevant categories e.g. TCorp borrowings]. ancial liabilities 5 AASB 139.47(a) Financial liabilities are classified as held-for-trading if they are purpose of repurchasing in the near term.
+Gains or losses on AASB 139.55(a) trading are recognised in the net result.
+Financial liabilities at fair value through profit or loss are state any gains or losses arising on remeasurement recognised in